Trump escalates immigration rhetoric at rally to boost Cruz

 Trump’s Texas stop is part of a campaign blitz that is expected to last until Election Day.

 Although political relationships tend to be fluid, Trump’s appearance for Cruz is notable, given that the two were bitter enemies during the 2016 primaries.
-After Trump insulted Cruz’s wife and father, and Cruz refused to endorse Trump at the Republican National Convention, it was far from clear that the two would ever put it all behind them.
+After Trump insulted Cruz’s wife and father, and Cruz refused to endorse Trump at the Republican convention, it was far from clear that the two would ever put it all behind them.

 But they started rebuilding in the closing days of the campaign and have worked together since Trump took the White House.